Magdalen Rogers: Chief Executive

 Contact Sinead at sbradley@nai.ie

-As Policy and Advocacy Officer (part time), Ciana supports the development and delivery of the NAI’s advocacy plan, working with member organisations and public representatives alike.
+As Policy and Advocacy Intern (part time), Leah supports the development and delivery of the NAI’s advocacy plan, working with member organisations and public representatives alike.
 She supports the delivery of advocacy campaigns to policy makers, government departments and other stakeholders and represents the NAI at key events.
-Ciana also assists in the planning and organisation of campaign events.
-Ciana is currently working on the NAI’s policy and advocacy plan for Ireland’s upcoming Presidency of the Council of the European Union along with other projects.